 To assess how much of the variation in first flowering date for individual plants was explained by year, we calculated the R2 from a univariate linear regression of first flowering date with year as a factor.
 The effects of yearly climate on first flowering date for individual plants were examined using linear mixed models with plant individual as a random effect and number of flowers as a covariate.
 All climatic variables were standardized prior to analyses by subtracting the mean and dividing by the standard deviation.
 We constructed a candidate model set using the 12 climatic variables as predictors.
 In order to avoid collinearity among predictors, we constrained the number of candidate models by avoiding models including pairs of variables with a Pearson correlation coefficient larger than 0.5.
 We then ranked the resulting candidate models using the corrected version of the second-order Akaike information criterion (AICc).
 To account for model uncertainty, we performed model averaging of parameter estimates across all models with ΔAICc < 2.
-The effects of yearly climate on the yearly position (10% FFD, Mean FFD and 90% FFD) and duration of the flowering season were examined using linear models with the climatic variables that had a significant effect in the averaged model for first flowering date for individual plants as predictors.
+The effects of climate on the yearly position (start, mean and end) and duration of the flowering season were examined using linear models with the climatic variables that had a significant effect in the averaged model for first flowering date for individual plants as predictors.
 In order to explore how long-term trends influenced our estimates of effects of climate, we ran the models including also year as a covariate.

 To assess how much of the variation in individual fitness was explained by year, we calculated the R2 from a univariate linear regression of fitness with year as a factor.
 The effects of yearly climate, yearly position (mean FFD) and duration of the flowering season on individual fitness were examined using linear mixed models with number of flowers as a condition trait and plant individual as a random effect.
 For the effects of yearly climate, we performed model selection and model averaging using the 12 climatic variables as described above.